oroinc/documentation/user_guide/activities_events.rst

   :widths: 10, 30

   "**Title***","The event name.
 Must be defined."
-  "**Start***","The time of the event start.
+  "**Start***","Time the event starts.
 Must be specified."
-  "**End***","The time of the event end.
+  "**End***","Time the event ends.
 Must be specified."
-  "**All day event**","The check-box to define if the event is of all-day nature."
+  "**All day event**","Defines whether the event will take place for a whole day."
   "**Color**","Defines the color to be used in the user's calendar."
   "**Guests**","Defines users, for whom the event is created.
-Choose the user records from the drop-down.
+Choose the user records from the drop-down menu.
 Any amount of users can be chosen."
   "**Reminders**","Defines if a message must be sent to the users defined in the *Guests* field before the event.
   Click the :guilabel:`Add` button to add a reminder.

-  - Define if the message shall be an email or a flash message and how long before the time defined in the *Start* it shall be sent."
+  - Define if the message must be an email or a flash message, as well as and how long before the time defined in the *Start* it must be sent."

-For example, we want Ellen Rowell from the sales and Michael Buckley from the marketing to be present at the meeting with a new contact from the Cal Stereo company.
-We have chose red color to display the event in the users' calendars.
+For example, we want Ellen Rowell from the sales team and Michael Buckley from the marketing team to be present at a meeting with a new contact from the Cal Stereo company.
+We have chosen a red color to display the event in the users' calendars.

 .. image:: ./img/activities/add_event_ex.png